Pages

 With our Lord we have come to rest

-As our sins we've lain down
+As our sins we've laid down

 May we offer our clean hands